piebro/js-map-generator/README.md

 ### feature

-- show tags: generate tags from what exactly is visible and not what is possible

-- show json errors with middle text
+- compress json/string for the url

 - make fill color better even when the last piece of the polygon is missing... close the polygone automatically?

 - the feature to select multiplecolors after to color differently for multiple districts for example

-- compress json/string for the url

 ### testing